Dave Weeks: Business career

 Weeks transitioned from the active duty Navy in 1997 to pursue a career in business.
 He has held various high-level program management positions in the defense and security sectors within the United States, Europe, East Asia, and Middle East.
 He specialized in leading commercial high-tech, internationally sensitive projects valued in the billions.

 Political career

-Weeks was elected to the Vermont Senate in 2022 and 2024, as one of three at-large senators representing the Rutland County Senate district.
-He ran on an economic platform focusing on infrastructure and business development.
+Weeks won the Vermont Senate Primary election on August 11, 2026.
+He was elected to the Vermont Senate in 2022 and 2024, as one of three at-large senators representing the Rutland County Senate district.
+He ran on an economic platform focusing on economic and infrastructure development.

 He is the Vice Chair of the Senate Education Committee, Senate Economic Development and Housing Committee, Legislative Committee on Rules (LCAR), School Construction Task Force, State Aid to School Construction Working Group, VT Webportal Board, Veterans Affairs and National Guard Caucus, New England Legislative Delegation to Taiwan, Former Vice Chair of the Senate Health/Welfare Committee, and the Education Committee of Conference.